edwinb-ai/mcnpt/README.md

 ## Observables

-The only observable that this computes is the average density given a value for the reduced pressure.
+The only observable that this code computes is the **average density** given a value of the **reduced pressure**.
 It also provides the standard error for this average.

-With both the pressure and the density, one can plot the equation of state for a given potential.
+With both the pressure and the density, one can obtain the equation of state for a given potential.

-If you are looking for a way to compute the radial distribution function or the structure factor, please do look into [mcfort](https://github.com/edwinb-ai/mcfort).
+If you are looking for a way to compute the _radial distribution function_ or the _structure factor_, please do look into [mcfort](https://github.com/edwinb-ai/mcfort).